-Crawley Borough Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-Crawley Borough Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+Crawley Borough Council (the Council) is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
+The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

-In discharging this overall responsibility, Members and senior officers are responsible for putting in place proper arrangements for the governance of Crawley Borough Council's affairs, the stewardship of the resources at its disposal and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.
+In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs, the effective exercise of its functions, which includes arrangements for the management of risk.

-To this end, Crawley Borough Council has prepared a Code of Corporate Governance for approval by the Council, which is consistent with the principles and reflects the requirements of the CIPFA/SOLACE publication 'Delivering Good Governance in Local Government - Framework'.
-A copy of our code is available from The Town Hall, The Boulevard, Crawley, West Sussex, RH10 1UZ.

-This statement explains how Crawley Borough Council has complied with the code and also meets the requirements of regulation 4(2) of the Accounts and Audit regulations 2011 in relation to the publication of a statement of internal control.
+The Council has approved and adopted a Code of Corporate Governance which is consistent with the principles and reflects the requirements of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+A copy of the Council's code is available from The Town Hall, The Boulevard, Crawley, West Sussex, RH10 1UZ, and also on our website.
+This statement explains how the Council has complied with the code and also meets the requirements of Accounts and Audit (England) Regulations 2011, regulations 4(3), which requires all relevant bodies to prepare an annual governance statement.